- Article (1) Definitions

 3. The judgment or decision for revocation shall be issued by the court or the Public Prosecution as the case may be.

-Article (13) Effects Arising from Restitution
+Article (13) Effects Arising from Rehabilitation

-Restitution shall give rise to the following:
+Rehabilitation shall give rise to the following:

 1. Termination of all the criminal effects arising from the conviction judgment in relation to the future;